pokt-network/pocket-node/PLUGINS.md

 ***Note***: In case you have multiple plugins with the same name, all will be removed.

 ## Creating your own Pocket Node Plugin
-A Pocket Node Plugin has 3 main parts: user defined configurations, plugin defined configurations and a transaction submission function.
+A Pocket Node Plugin has 4 main parts: user defined configurations, plugin defined configurations, a transaction submission function and a transaction verification function.

 ### Configuration
 Each individual node can have different configurations, so a plugin needs to allow them to be set programmatically, and it does so by implementing and exporting the following function: